knative/docs/docs/eventing/broker-trigger.md

 ## Broker

-Broker represents an 'event mesh'.
+A Broker represents an 'event mesh'.
 Events are sent to the Broker's ingress and are then sent to any subscribers that are interested in that event.
 Once inside a Broker, all metadata other than the CloudEvent is stripped away (e.g. unless set as a CloudEvent attribute, there is no concept of how this event entered the